 Every business needs a robust set of written contract terms and conditions for its clients.
 Once accepted or acknowledged by a client, they are the terms on which you trade with them; a legally binding contract providing essential protection for your business.
-Elizabeth Owen, one of Business Clan’s specialist Business Advisers, explains why they are so important and how to get them right.
+Our Contracts & Compliance team explain why they are so important and how to get them right.

 What are contract Terms and Conditions?